Creating a New Kind of Doctor

 Training Facilities

 Fellowship training is centered at Ascension Seton Medical Center Austin and Dell Children’s Medical Center of Central Texas, both of which are located in Central Austin.
+Fellows will also train at Ascension Seton’s Women’s Health Tower, which is expected to open in 2025.

 Ascension Seton Medical Center.

 Ascension Seton Medical Center Austin is home to a 43-bed, Level III neonatal intensive care unit and is the main site for fellows to gain experience with a primarily inborn neonatal population.
 Training here focuses on antenatal consultation, high-risk delivery coordination, delivery room management, “golden hour” care and the ongoing care of micropreemies.
-Opening fall 2024, Ascension Seton’s Women’s Health Tower will expand access to Ascension Seton’s comprehensive women’s health services in Central Texas with advanced clinical services for women’s health and increased patient capacity.

 Dell Children's Medical Center of Central Texas.

-Learn More & Apply: Neonatal-Perinatal Medicine Fellowship
+Learn More: Neonatal-Perinatal Medicine Fellowship

 Comprehensive & Dynamic Training